-- Creatively overcome the limits of a standard Join or Merge - Access, combine, and analyze tables for the first time based upon dependencies, indirect relationships, or no relationships at all - Open up new worlds of table creations, calculations, validations, and filtrations - Increase your ability to detect and resolve errors including hidden errors - Prevent validation process failure yea! and completely... yes, completely automate your projects
+- Creatively overcome the limits of a standard Join or Merge - Access, combine, and analyze tables for the first time based upon dependencies, indirect relationships, or no relationships at all - Open up new worlds of table creations, calculations, validations, and filtrations - Prepare unrelated joinless data to be utilized by ODS and PROC REPORT - Increase your ability to detect and resolve errors including hidden errors - ❖ Prevent validation process failure ~ yea! ~ and completely... yes, completely automate your projects